beginning of content

 Some of these treatments can be used in combination.

 Talk with your doctor about the different treatment options.
-It's important to discuss their benefits and risks, so that you can make an informed decision.
-Your doctor should also understand what's important to you as part of shared decision making.
+It's important to discuss the benefits and risks, so that you can make an informed decision.

 Without treatment, your symptoms are likely to get worse.
-But if your symptoms are not affecting your usual activities, you can choose to not have any treatment.
+If your symptoms don’t affect your usual activities, you can choose not to have any treatment.
 You can always change your mind if your symptoms start to bother you.

 Lifestyle measures

 There are lifestyle measures that can help with a prolapsed uterus.
-These include:
+You should:

-It can take time for these measures to work.
+It can take time for these lifestyle changes to work.

 Pelvic floor muscle exercises

-Strengthening your pelvic floor muscles and changing your daily activities may be all that is needed for a mild prolapse.
+Strengthening your pelvic floor muscles and changing your daily activities can help if you have a mild prolapse.

 Vaginal pessaries